IDme/ID.me-WebVerify-SDK-iOS/.github/CONTRIBUTING.md

 ###### Suggested git workflow to contribute

-1. Fork the XLProductName repository.
+1. Fork the ID.me-WebVerify-SDK-iOS repository.
 2. Clone your forked project into your developer machine: `git clone git@github.com:<your-github-username>/ID.me-WebVerify-SDK-iOS.git`
 3. Add the original project repo as upstream repository in your forked project: `git remote add upstream git@github.com:IDme/ID.me-WebVerify-SDK-iOS.git`
 4. Before starting a new feature make sure your forked master branch is synchronized upstream master branch.
 Considering you do not mere your pull request into master you can run: `git checkout master` and then `git pull upstream master`.
 Optionally `git push origin master`.